Moein-Khajehnejad/SimNet/README.md

 # SimNet
-This is the code which implements **SimNet**, a new method for network representation that is explained in our paper:
+This is the code which implements **SimNet**, a new method for network representation that is explained in this paper:
 >SimNet: Similarity-based Network Embeddings with Mean Commute Time.
 >Moein Khajehnejad.